 Eagle bones are ILLEGAL to sell, trade or barter.
 Although, I may work on any Eagle bone that was LEGALLY obtained, just contact me for more information.

-Click on the links below for more information on the types of flutes.
+Click on the links below to learn more about the types of flutes I make.

 "PRAISE THE BONES!"